Salad with Smoked Turkey

 I don’t know about you, but I often skip lunch and eat an early dinner—like 3:00 p.m. early.
 Putting that in writing feels slightly embarrassing, but it works for my schedule and means that any time I make a salad, it will likely be my biggest meal of the day.

-The smoked turkey gives the salad a bacon-like vibe, the cherry tomatoes lend a touch of acidity, and the cheddar, chickpeas, and avocado add creaminess.
-And as much as I enjoy all-veggie salads, I do like some animal protein from time to time for even more heartiness.
+The smoked turkey lends a bacon-like vibe to the salad, the cherry tomatoes add a touch of acidity, and the cheddar, chickpeas, and avocado contribute creaminess.
+And as much as I enjoy all-veggie salads, I do like some animal protein from time to time for extra heartiness.

 With a main protein and some good texture and flavors to round it out, a salad can be just as satisfying as a more traditional meal.